taroxd/RGSS-Taiko/README.md

 Download available at <https://github.com/taroxd/RGSS-Taiko/releases>.

 ## How To Play ##
+Put your tja and ogg file in the "Song" Folder.
+About tja file, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901).
+Only a small part of the tja function is supported.
+**For example, for every tja file, only the first course will be read.**

 |  Function  |  Keys                       |
 | ---------- | --------------------------- |
 | Confirm    |  Z / Enter / Space          |